Koi Nation: Tribal recognition

-The tribe was terminated on 29 March 1956 in two laws, Public Law 443 [H. R. 585] 70 Stat.
+The tribe was terminated on March 28, 1956 by two laws, Public Law 443 [H. R. 585] 70 Stat.
 58 and Public Law 751 [H. R. 11163] 70 Stat.
 595. Indian Health program records similarly show termination as of that date, with no tribal members eligible for services.
 The termination was part of the Indian termination policy of the mid-1940s to mid-1960s, and specifically part of a set of Congressional acts that targeted 51 Rancherias in California.

 The tribal position was that though they were landless, they had not been officially terminated.
-After years of attempting to have their status reaffirmed, the Bureau of Indian Affairs, "citing oversights in official records", again recognized the tribe on 29 December 2000.
+After years of attempting to have their status reaffirmed, the Bureau of Indian Affairs, "citing oversights in official records", again recognized the tribe on December 29, 2000.
 At the time, the tribe consisted of 53 members, mostly children.

-In California, tribes with gaming operations pay into a fund which distributes payments to federally-recognized tribes which operate fewer than 350 gaming devices.
+In California, tribes with gaming operations pay into a fund which distributes payments to federally recognized tribes which operate fewer than 350 gaming devices.
 Payments started in 2001, and through June 30, 2021, the Koi Nation had received $21.39 million.

+In July 2023, the Koi Nation sued the city of Clearlake, seeking to delay the city's development of a sports complex on 25 acres of land.
+The tribe argued that a full CEQA environmental review was required, instead of a mitigated negative declaration by the city.